LC2024/LC2024.github.io/program/index.md

 title: Program
 ---

-The colloquium will run for five days and comprise 10 plenary lectures, 3 tutorial lectures and 6 special sessions as well as contributed talks.
+The colloquium will run for five days and comprise 3 tutorials, 7 plenary lectures and 6 special sessions as well as contributed talks.
 In addition, the 2024 Gödel Lecture will be delivered at the meeting.

 ### Tutorials